obaqueiro/Othello/README.md

 Requirements

-Ruby version 2.1.5
-Gosu version 0.8.6
-three image files included in this repository
-Black_Circle.png
-Empty_Space.png
-White_Circle.png
+ruby
+gosu

+The versions used for testing were: ruby version 2.1.5 gosu version 0.8.6

 Operation